Dyna-5G: Dynamic Role Switching for Self-Organizing 5G M2M Networks: Phases of Network Operation

-Machines entering the network post-initialization need to perform the association phase to inform others in the network and learn about the current network state.
-This also applies to machines attempting to re-enter at a later point.
-However, these machines join the network solely as followers (based on Table~\ref{tab:fsm_transitions}) with a zero score in the \texttt{Entry Notification}, ensuring temporary low privileges and network integrity.
-This process allows machines to participate in network procedures without disrupting the mission, with the opportunity to become leaders in the next evaluation and selection cycles or in case of failure.
-If a machine fails and reconnects, it sends an \texttt{Entry Notification} with "reconnection" as the cause.
+Machines joining after initialization must complete the association phase to advertise their presence and retrieve the current network state.
+The same applies to machines that later attempt to re-enter.
+Such machines always join as followers (see Table~\ref{tab:fsm_transitions}) and advertise a zero score in the \texttt{Entry Notification}, ensuring temporary low privilege and preserving network integrity.
+This allows them to participate in network procedures without disrupting the mission, while remaining eligible for future leadership.
+If a machine reconnects after failure, it sends an \texttt{Entry Notification} with a ``reconnection'' cause.
+Machines may also leave the network voluntarily.
+To support orderly departure, an \texttt{Exit Notification} informs the other machines to update their tables, remove the departing node from organizational procedures, and terminate related functions (\eg, missions or leader selection).
+A machine that leaves without sending this message is treated as faulty, in which case failure-detection and recovery mechanisms are applied.
+In emergencies, a leader may also issue an \texttt{Exit Notification} with cause ``failure alert'' to trigger proactive mitigation.

-Furthermore, machines also have the ability to exit the network.
-In order to smoothly perform the exiting process, the \texttt{Exit Notification} is used to inform all entities in the network so they can update the tables, remove the machine from the organizational procedures, and terminate functionalities related to the exiting machine (\eg, missions, leader selection).
-This way, the network can retain its stability.
-Machines that do not send this message before exiting are considered faulty, and thus failure detection and recovery mechanisms are used to mitigate any issues.
-Failure detection and recovery mechanisms also allow leaders to send an \texttt{Exit Notification} with cause "failure alert" to avoid failures in case of emergencies proactively.